 NCS ensures that sanitary conditions are maintained in the camps, through Water and Sanitation Committees formed with refugee membership.
-They also ensure minimum walking distance to access potable water supply to all sections of the camp.
+NCS ensures regular dislodgements of latrines, pest and vector control, and maintains sanitary conditions on the camp through refugee volunteers who have been trained in appropriate sanitation management.
+They also ensure maintenance of boreholes and minimum walking distance to access potable water supply to all sections of the camp.
 NCS initiates actions to improve upon environmental degradation; this includes enhancing drainage situation and ensuring afforestation in order to prevent the serious damage caused by erosion.

 NCS supports refugees to build and repair adequate shelters by providing shelter materials and technical expertise to build the capacity of refugees in construction of their own shelters.

 In order to promote self-reliance for Ivorian refugees in the Bono Region, NCS oversees the implementation of livelihood projects including Piggery, Grasscutter farming, and other assistance for some beneficiaries.
 This project is for those who have expressed interest in rearing animals as main livelihoods and aim at establishing piggery or Grasscutter as ongoing businesses, but do not have the required structures to start.

 Apart from engaging with UNHCR on provision of lifesaving humanitarian assistance, NCS has also been involved in the implementation of livelihood and medical support to about 25 vulnerable Togolese refugees in the Volta Region.